Gabriel5638/mindfullness-website/README.md

 ### Testing

  * I have tested the website on different devices using google inspector and manually on various phones like iphone 11 and samsung galaxy 8 and all the pages work perfectly on different screen sizes, all navigation sections are clickable,videos and sounds work as intended on small medium and large devices.
+ ### Lighthouse
+ * Used Lighthouse in Chrome DevTools to confirm that the colors and fonts being used in throughout the website are easy to read.
+ * Lighthouse reports

  ![iphone](https://user-images.githubusercontent.com/118306742/211832990-8cc6e591-d168-4c6c-8c05-6065fefdedc6.PNG)